HashMapsData2Value/AlgorandFAQ/README.md

 On Algorand, there are accounts.
 These accounts can hold a balance and tokens, participate in consensus, and more.

 Each account has a public address and a private key.
-The private key is associated with a set of phrases, 25 of them.
-These phrases are taken from [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) English wordlist.
+The private key is associated with a set of words, 25 of them.
+These words are taken from [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) English wordlist.

 Each word is associated with a number between 1 and 2048, and 24 words can be randomly chosen, with a 25th word calculated from the first 24 as a checksum.
 (Meaning that if you type in one of the first 24 words incorrectly, you will get an error.)
 This means there are as many as 2048^24 different combinations of seedphrases, or roughly 3 * 10^79.
 As a point of comparison, some estimates place the number of atoms in the entire known Universe at ~10^80.